Guidance for Returning Officers - Assistance with voting for disabled voters

 - availability of quiet space

-We will be developing a resource presenting information about voting written in an accessible way.
-You can use this resource to develop your own accessible web content to engage and raise awareness with voters.
-We will also host a range of voter facing resources and information about the voting process on our website which you can point electors to via a link to on your web pages.
-We will update this guidance with links to the resources once they are available.
+We host a range of voter facing resources and information about the voting process on our website which you can point electors to via a link on your web pages.

 Including additional information on poll cards and making the information accessible

-Although the content that must be included on poll cards is prescribed in legislation, you may also add further information that you think is appropriate.1
+Although the content that must be included on poll cards is prescribed in legislation, you may also add further information that you think is appropriate.2

 As some voters find the information provided on the poll card inaccessible, you should also think about how you can make the information contained on the poll card more accessible by additionally publishing it in an alternative way.